 Generally, legal hold notices (also called “litigation holds”) are privileged, protected by the attorney-client privilege or work product doctrine.
 See, e.g. Gibson v.
 Ford Motor Co., 510 F. Supp.
 2d 1116, 1123 (N.D.
 Ga.
 2007).
 However, the privileged nature of legal hold letters may be lost if a party spoliates evidence (destroys evidence) or fails to observe appropriate document and ESI preservation procedures.

-Litigation holds are used to prevent spoliation of evidence.
-Litigation holds are generally put into motion when an attorney directs a client to preserve evidence relevant to a legal dispute.
+Litigation holds are used to prevent spoliation of evidence and are generally put into motion when an attorney directs a client to preserve evidence relevant to a legal dispute.
 Often, the lawyer implementing the legal hold is in-house counsel for a company and the “clients” are company employees.

 The obligation to institute a legal hold arises when litigation is reasonably anticipated, not just when litigation is actually filed.
 Zublake v.
 UBS Warburg, LLC., 220 F.R.D.
 212 (S.D.N.Y.
 2003).